 But as time marches on, it’s inevitable that you will display traits and actions that unintentionally and intentionally prove your loyalty and respect for him and the relationship.

-At which point, you are stuck with making a decision of whether or not you should stay in the relationship.
+At which point, you are stuck with making a decision about whether or not you should stay in the relationship.

 4. He has low self-esteem